gulzade/TravelGuideApp/README.md

 #### Third-party Library
   - Kingfisher - You can dowload with this link from XCode File - Add Packages : https://github.com/onevcat/Kingfisher
+  - Alamofire  - You can dowload with this link from XCode File - Add Packages: https://github.com/Alamofire/Alamofire